-Crate training is great for settling your dog, house training and managing your Pup from chewing and destroying.
+Crate training is great for settling your dog, house training, preventing and treating separation anxiety and managing your pup from chewing and destroying.

 Dogs have a natural tendency to create den’s so if taught right your dog will love their crate.
 Have you noticed how they often go under the table anyway?

 Go with a a wire crate with just enough space for the dog to turn around in.
-Put is somewhere out the way but easily accessible for whenever your dog needs it.
+Put it somewhere out the way but easily accessible for whenever your dog needs it.

 A soft crate is not a good choice for long time periods but having your dog used to one of these too is always helpful.

 Introduce your dog slowly at their own pace.
 Don’t just stick ‘em in there and hope for the best.

 First have the door open, throw treats in and let your dog go in and out at their will.
 (So if getting a puppy home for the first time, try and pick up in the am so you can start this before bedtime.)